 Why is Bootloader locked?

 It is not possible to install TWRP recovery or flash custom ROMs on a locked bootloader.
 Forced attempts of unlocking the bootloader can not only void the warranty but also brick the device.
 Hence, to make the users stick to their official Android OS, the manufacturers usually lock the bootloader.

 If you want to root, flash a custom recovery like CWM/ TWRP, or flash custom ROMs, then you need to have your bootloader unlocked.
 That means unlocking bootloader allows you to gain root access, flash unofficial custom recoveries, third party custom ROMs, take Nandroid backup and restore, increase internal memory, remove bloatware, and much more.

 Phones like Motorola, Sony, LG, HTC, Xiaomi, Huawei uses a unique code through their website for unlocking of bootloader.
 Samsung phones (Exynos models) which can be rooted have unlocked bootloaders.
 Whereas the new Snapdragon models of Galaxy S9, S9 Plus, S8, S8 Plus, S7, S7 Edge, Note 8, etc. all have locked bootloaders.

-We at Droid Thunder will not be responsible for any damage caused to your device by referring to this guide.
-Also, the unlocking bootloader of your phone voids its warranty.
+We at Droid Thunder are not responsible for any damage caused to your device by referring to this guide.
+Also, you will lose your phone’s warranty.